 - After the 10 days, you need to have been clear of all symptoms for 48 hours.

 If you were hospitalised, it must be at least 10 days after you are discharged from the hospital and you must be clear of all symptoms for 48 hours.

 Testing data in New Zealand

-The Ministry of Health is also recording tests by region and by ethnicity within regions.
-This helps us ensure we have an accurate picture of the spread of COVID-19 and can respond in the best way.
+The Ministry of Health is still recording testing data by region and by ethnicity within regions.
+This helps us ensure we have an accurate picture of any future spread of COVID-19 and can respond in the best way.
 It also helps to keep track of who is being tested, including vulnerable communities or at-risk groups with underlying health conditions.